 The hike to La Digue’s highest peak – Nid d’Aigle (Eagles Nest) – is challenging.
 When you reach the top, sweeping panoramic views make it worth the effort.
 I didn’t hike on this trip to La Digue, but if I return to the Seychelles, will spend more time snorkeling and exploring – in better weather.

 Snorkeling on Félicité Island is a must.
 Even though La Digue is a small island, a guide is recommended.
-Tourists have been caught in currents and lost on hidden trails in the dense tropical forest.
+Tourists often get caught in currents and lost on hidden trails in the dense tropical forest.

 “Since the Seychelles are detached from the rest of Africa, many animal species on the island are endemic to La Digue”.